LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 -   To simplify pushing commits to your GitHub account, you can register your ssh key with your GitHub account.
 See [https://help.github.com/articles/generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys) for instructions on how to do this.
 (Note the different tabs on each topic page for Mac, Linux, etc.)

-How do I check out LArSoft repositories from GitHub?(#How-do-I-check-out-LArSoft-repositories-from-GitHub)
+How do I check out LArSoft repositories from GitHub?
 -------------------------------------------------------------------------------------------------------------

 The ’`mrb gitCheckout`’ command has been updated to work with Github.